CLICK HERE FOR INDEX PAGE

 Writing a Design Brief, allows you (the designer) to explain to potential customers / clients, what you intend to design and manufacture.

-Below is an example of a simple Design Brief, that sets out the main features of a design for a pop-up book.
-One way of starting a design brief is to write subtitles, and underneath each one, a sentence.
+Below is an example of a simple Design Brief, that sets out the main features for the design of a pop-up book.
+One way of starting a design brief is to write subtitles followed by a sentence which includes more detail.

 EXAMPLE DESIGN BRIEF OUTLINE

-My pop-up book will be aimed at young children.
+My pop-up book will be designed for young children.

 The theme of the book e.g. Jungle, Beach, Space, Food etc